Refuge / Sanctuary Project

 A collaboration with over 30 musicians, including Béla Fleck, Robi Botos, Ifrah Mansour, Demetrios Petsalakis, Imad Al Taha, Amir Amiri, Duke Redbird, Twin Flames and others on wide-ranging treatise on displaced peoples.

 Addressing the struggles of life on Mother Earth has always inspired Toronto-based quintet, Sultans of String.
-On their visionary seventh album, Refuge, Sultans of String bring their unique brand of musical synergy and collaboration to bear on 13 songs that speak to the challenges facing the world’s displaced peoples–their stories, their songs, their persistence and their humanity.
+On their visionary seventh and eighth albums, Refuge and Sanctuary, Sultans of String bring their unique brand of musical synergy and collaboration to bear on songs that speak to the challenges facing the world’s displaced peoples–their stories, their songs, their persistence and their humanity.

 Joined by an international cast, some of whom are recent immigrants to North America, the celebrated quintet immerses themselves in the plight of the international refugee on Refuge, and the humanitarian response that should greet everyone in search of a home.

-The Sultans of String will tour with the Refuge project throughout the US, Canada and Europe in 2022.
+The Sultans of String will tour with the Refuge / Sanctuary project throughout the US, Canada and Europe in 2022/23.
 A documentary of the project is currently in production.